Fonterra challenged in China's fast-growing milk powder market

 Chinese firms, too, have been putting out feelers.

-Over the past year, Inner Mongolia Yili Industrial Group Co Ltd (600887.SS) has set up an alliance with Dairy Farmers of America Inc DRFMA.UL, while China Mengniu Dairy Co Ltd (2319.HK) has announced tie-ups with Danish dairy group Arla Foods ARLAF.UL.
+Over the past year, Inner Mongolia Yili Industrial Group Co Ltd has set up an alliance with Dairy Farmers of America Inc, while China Mengniu Dairy Co Ltd has announced tie-ups with Danish dairy group Arla Foods.

 “The new plant is significant as it could establish the U.S. as a viable supply option to New Zealand,” said Shaskey.
 He estimated around half the plant’s output would go to China.